 Different Individual Therapy Approaches

-Individual therapy helps to make patients more conscious of their thought process.
+Individual counseling helps to make patients more conscious of their thought processes.
 The way they think and feel affects the way they function and respond.
 For example, if they have negative feelings about their life, they will likely feel unworthy of help or love.
 They might not seek assistance or attempt to change.
 They may experience an enormous amount of shame or guilt.
-People who struggle with these thoughts could do harm themselves or others.
+People who struggle with these thoughts could harm themselves or others.
 This is why therapy is so important.

 Thoughts are more influential than many consider them to be.
-That’s why individual therapy attempts to identify dangerous and negative thought processes.
-Cognitive-behavioral therapy, which is an element of individual therapy, works to do that exactly.
+That’s why individual counseling attempts to identify dangerous and negative thought processes.
+Cognitive behavioral therapy, which is an element of individual therapy, works to do that exactly.

 Another element of individual therapy is dialectical behavioral therapy.
 This therapy form helps patients manage their emotions, cope with anxiety and stress, and develop healthy interpersonal relationships.

-Stress is often a trigger for people dealing with substance addiction.
+Stress is often a trigger for people dealing with substance abuse.
 They may turn to drug or alcohol use to deal with these triggers.
-For instance, they may drink after a long day at work or use drugs to disengage from an argument’s effects with a loved one.
-Some may use drugs or alcohol to stop pondering about their financial issues.
+For instance, they may drink after a long day at work or use drugs to disengage from the effects of an argument with a loved one.
+Some may use drugs or alcohol to avoid thinking about financial issues.
 This is a dangerous way to deal with stress.

-Dialectical behavioral therapy helps patients to develop healthy ways to address feelings of anxiety or stress.
-For instance, they may engage in physical activity to deal with their stress.
-They might also be pushed to speak about their anxiety and work through their stress causes and effects.
+Dialectical behavioral therapy helps people develop healthy ways to address feelings of anxiety or stress.
+For example, people may learn to engage in physical activity to deal with their stress.
+Or, they might receive encouragement to speak about their anxiety and work through the causes of their stress.

 Acceptance and Commitment Therapy (ACT)

-Individual therapy also works to help patients in the region of acceptance.
-People suffering from substance addiction can’t control their disease.
-They might behave in ways they can’t control and suffer from unhealthy lifestyle patterns.
-It’s common for people with substance addiction to feel a loss of control, even when they begin the recovery process.
+It is common for people with addiction to feel a loss of control, even when they begin the recovery process.
 Therapy aims to restore a sense of control to recovery patients.
 Sometimes though, there are things that people can’t change or govern on their own; this is where acceptance originates.

-Mindfulness is a crucial element of substance addiction recovery.
+Mindfulness is a crucial element of drug and alcohol addiction recovery.
 It’s the act of imagining the present rather than dwelling on past events.
 It’s vital to note that avoiding the past is not what mindfulness aims to inspire.
-However, substance addiction patients can profit from moving forward without negative encounters.
+However, recovering individuals can benefit from moving forward without negative encounters.
 Learning from previous experiences is one of the most significant things people can do when seeking to improve themselves.

 - Confidentiality – It can’t be easy to discuss challenges in a large group of peers.
 Individual therapy allows recovery patients to speak with their therapists without discomfort or fear freely.

-- One-on-one consultations – Although group therapy is beneficial, having one-on-one setting with a counselor can be more helpful in some cases.
+- One-on-one consultations – Although group therapy is beneficial, having one-on-one time with a counselor can be more helpful in some cases.
 Working through challenges and difficulties alone with a therapist can be one of the most effective methods in addiction treatment.
 Individual therapy offers patients the opportunity to converse with a therapist without sharing time or space with other recovery patients.

 - More opportunity to grow – Individual therapy gives patients more time and opportunity for personal growth.
 Sometimes, feeling lost can stunt someone’s mental, emotional, and spiritual maturity.
 General group therapy can sometimes make people feel “lost in the crowd” or cause them to compare themselves to others.
 People can grow in these areas when they have a therapist’s undivided attention.
 Individual therapy provides people with someone truly who knows and cares about their particular needs.

-For those who want to overcome substance addiction, individual therapy is a top option during the rehab process.
+For those who want to overcome substance use disorder, individual therapy is a top option during the rehab process.
 While taking the initial step towards recovery, patients will find that particular therapy methods like psychotherapy can offer guidance and support to overcome addiction.

 Free By The Sea Offers Individual Therapy

-Those who are suffering from substance addiction know it isn’t easy to reach out for help.
+Those who are suffering from drug and alcohol addiction know it isn’t easy to reach out for help.
 Sometimes, guilt, shame, and even pride can prevent getting the help needed.
-But, for those who are ready to walk away from substance addiction and get back to living a happy, healthy, sober lifestyle, now is the time.
+But, for those who are ready to walk away from addiction and get back to living a happy, healthy, sober lifestyle, now is the time.

-Here at Free By The Sea, we treat everybody as a person, not an addict.
-With years of experience and many successful treatments administered, Free By The Sea has both the best specialists and methods to help people with even the most severe addiction types.
+Here at Free By The Sea, we treat you as a person, not an “addict”.
+With years of experience and many successful treatments administered, Free By The Sea has both the best specialists and methods to help people with even the most severe alcohol or drug addiction.

-If you or a loved one is suffering from substance addiction and you don’t know where to turn, we can help.
-Our team of specialists can answer all questions you have regarding substance addiction treatment programs and payment options.
+If you or a loved one is suffering from substance use disorder and you don’t know where to turn, we can help.
+Our team of specialists can answer all questions you have regarding substance abuse treatment programs and payment options.
 But you must take the initial step and contact us today at Free By The Sea.